dikyardy/audio-to-text/README.md

 # audio-to-text
-audio to text with python (format audio .wav)
+audio to text with python (format audio only .wav)